-In my opinion, network setup should not be this complicated, and Squeezebox devices should find a way to prevent IP clashing (including the SqueezeCenter software), for example could support Zeroconf (a literally zero configuration protocol for the Ethernet), previously Apple Bonjour (the free Open Source alternative, named Avahi, is so strong going that Apple is on their heels to keep up).
+In my opinion, network setup should not be this complicated, and Squeezebox devices should find a way to prevent IP clashing (including the SqueezeCenter software), for example it could support Zeroconf (a literally zero configuration protocol for the Ethernet), previously Apple Bonjour (the free Open Source alternative, named Avahi, is so strong going that Apple is on their heels to keep up).
 You can see a video presentation here on Google Tech Talks.

 I chose not to attempt to use the wireless setup with the Duet Receiver.
 With sufficient ports, it is by far recommended to use wired Ethernet for this - as well as for the device sending the sound files (which is the DiskStation in my case).
 That gives you a good and stable connection between the two.

 Setting up the Duet Controller itself can prove to be a bit tricky.
-In my case I had to add the MAC address to the router, to allow it to connect wireless to my network.
+In my case I had to add the MAC address to the router, to allow it to connect wirelessly to my network.
 I also had to enter the WPA-PSK2 keyword into the Controller (you use the scroll wheel to find the letters and keys).
 It worked flawless, and I think this is what you have to expect when utilizing your Wireless system.
 Anyway, I seem to have some problems keeping the Duet Controller on the network consistently, in spite of the software being updated to the latest releases.
 This goes automatically when you have registered your product with Logitech online.

 Generally much of the updating runs smooth and without user intervention.
 The exception being that Avahi/Zeroconf could make a huge difference for the Squeezeboxes and related software, to the point where no setup is required at all (with the exception that you'll always have to setup your router etc. and for wireless it is of course recommended to use strong encryption).
 It seems to me that the Duet Controller automatically determines and registers the correct kind of encryption.